 We do multiple spot checks to make sure our products meet the highest quality standards as part of our overall Standard Operating Procedure (SOP).
 Our outside testing process is watched closely by our expert technicians, as is our in-house bottling process for maximum quality assurance.

 We guarantee that our essential oils contain no adulterants by conducting both external and internal product testing.
 Our external GC/MS testing process is verified through an independent, third party lab and is scrutinized by our in-house quality control team.
-After the oil is GC/MS tested, our chemist runs extensive internal analysis to assure quality with organoleptic, Refractive Index and various other tests.
+After the oil is GC/MS tested, our quality team runs extensive internal analysis to assure quality with organoleptic, Refractive Index and various other tests.

 GC/MS Testing provides us key data about what constituent compounds are in oils and how much of each component constituent is present.